CactiChameleon9/Godot-GIF-to-Spritesheet-to-Animated-Scene-converter/README.md

 ## Credits:
 - [Godot](https://godotengine.org) for making such an amazing game engine
-- [Grite](https://github.com/niallVR/Grite) for the GIF to spritesheet conversion
+- lertsenem		}
+- Shineru		}- For helping me implement ImageMagick to reduce dependencies
+- bengtsts		}